Topics Map > IT Help Desk Services > Remote Support > Video Conferencing

 To share your desktop screen during a Teams meeting, perform the following steps:

 Click the Share button in the Meeting Controls panel.
 The Meeting Controls panel appears in the top-right corner of the meeting window.
-After clicking Share, the Share menu will appear in the bottom of the window.
+After clicking Share, the Share tray will appear in the bottom of the window.

 Perform the following steps if you are using the Teams desktop application: